omarbenites/askha/README.md

 ## References

-- **The Spatial-Temporal Dynamics of Potato Agrobiodiversity in the Highlands of Central Peru: A Case Study of Smallholder Management across Farming Landscapes**[Link](https://www.mdpi.com/2073-445X/8/11/169)
+- **The Spatial-Temporal Dynamics of Potato Agrobiodiversity in the Highlands of Central Peru: A Case Study of Smallholder Management across Farming Landscapes**.
+[Link](https://www.mdpi.com/2073-445X/8/11/169)

-- **A long-term systematic monitoring framework for on-farm conserved potato landrace diversity.**[Link](https://cgspace.cgiar.org/handle/10568/72908)
+- **A long-term systematic monitoring framework for on-farm conserved potato landrace diversity**.
+[Link](https://cgspace.cgiar.org/handle/10568/72908)